josjsjen/cifar10_pytorch_feature_extractions/README.md

 # Train CIFAR10 with PyTorch

 I'm playing with [PyTorch](http://pytorch.org/) on the CIFAR10 dataset.
+The forked repo can be used to extracted the learned feature vectors from CIFAR 10 dataset.
+Original repo can be found here: [link](https://github.com/kuangliu/pytorch-cifar).

 ## Prerequisites
 - Python 3.6+